 One thing I’m sure we can agree on is the Retro Stereo 50 is one of the most beautiful integrated tube amplifiers on the market.
 The mixture of brushed metal, bamboo, rotary knobs, and dip switches gives the Retro Stereo 50 a vintage aesthetic with a modern twist.
 On the front panel, you have four rotary knobs.
-Two are for tone control, bass and treble, a third for input selection and the last is for volume.
+Two are for tone control, bass, and treble, a third is for input selection, and the last is for volume.
 The action of the rotary knobs is just perfect.
-There is a decent amount of resistance on the volume and tone controls which not only makes them pleasing to adjust but reinforces the attention to detail and quality ifFi Audio have put into the Retro Stereo 50.
+There is a decent amount of resistance on the volume and tone controls, which not only makes them pleasing to adjust but reinforces the attention to detail and quality iFi Audio has put into the Retro Stereo 50.

-Also on the front panel are five dip switches, a ⅛-inch AUX input, ⅛-inch headphone output, and a ¼-inch headphone output.
-Having the AUX inputs and headphone outputs on the front offers a degree of practicality which I’m sure users will appreciate.
+Also on the front panel are five dip switches, a ⅛-inch AUX input, a ⅛-inch headphone output, and a ¼-inch headphone output.
+Having the AUX inputs and headphone outputs on the front offers a degree of practicality that I’m sure users will appreciate.

-The dip switches allow you to control some of the cool features available in the Retro Stereo 50.
-The first switch allows you to switch between PCM, DXD, and DSD listening.
-There are two switches which control pre-programmed audio presents within the Retro Stereo 50.
+The dip switches allow you to control some cool features in the Retro Stereo 50.
+The first switch lets you switch between PCM, DXD, and DSD listening.
+Two switches control pre-programmed audio present within the Retro Stereo 50.
 The first is iFi Audio’s 3D Holographic Sound Systems switch.
-This offers you three options of sound stage profiles which are especially great for use with headphones but works well for speakers too.
-This is a switch you can play around with depending on the headphones or speakers you are using.
+This offers you three options of sound stage profiles, which are especially great for use with headphones but work well for speakers, too.
+This is a switch you can play around with, depending on your headphones or speakers.

 What About Those Tubes?

-A look under the hood of the Retro Stereo 50 reveals one of the neatest and hip looking circuit boards found on any integrated tube amplifier.
-Before we get to the tubes, I have to mention, you can see how much iFi Audio care about every detail simply by opening the Retro Stereo 50. iFi Audio have used premium cables, the layout is neat and everything is fitted perfectly in place.
+A look under the hood of the Retro Stereo 50 reveals one of the neatest and hip-looking circuit boards found on any integrated tube amplifier.
+Before we get to the tubes, I have to mention you can see how much iFi Audio cares about every detail simply by opening the Retro Stereo 50. iFi Audio have used premium cables, the layout is neat, and everything is fitted perfectly in place.
 It’s like an interior designer went to work on the inside of the Retro Stereo 50.

 According to iFi Audio, “the peak cathode emission is higher than standard EL84, so higher peak current can be sustained.
 There are many other small aspects that make it in our book better than the rest.”.
-In short, the EL84X is a more superior tube which sounds fantastic in the Retro Stereo 50 than the standard EL84.
-You obviously have the option of changing to the EL84 if you prefer.
-The EL84X is only available through iFi Audio with each tube having a lifespan of around 1,000 hours.
+In short, the EL84X is a superior tube that sounds fantastic in the Retro Stereo 50 than the standard EL84.
+You have the option of changing to the EL84 if you prefer.
+The EL84X is only available through iFi Audio, with each tube lifespan around 1,000 hours.

-The smaller ECF82 signal tubes are a little hardier and will likely last three or so years before you have to change them.
-The EFC82 is obviously a lot easier to come by than the EL84X.
+The smaller ECF82 signal tubes are a little hardier and will likely last three years before you change them.
+The EFC82 is a lot easier to come by than the EL84X.

-One of the many reasons I say the Retro Stereo 50 will appeal to a wider consumer market is the circuit is self-biasing which means you don’t have worry about biasing volume pot when changing tubes.
+One of the many reasons I say the Retro Stereo 50 will appeal to a wider consumer market is the circuit is self-biasing, which means you don’t have to worry about biasing the volume pot when changing tubes.
 Just plug and play, no hassles.
-For a tube amplifier newbie or, someone who doesn’t want the hassle of a high-end tube amp, then the Retro Stereo 50 is just perfect in that regard.
+For a tube amplifier newbie or someone who doesn’t want the hassle of a high-end tube amp, the Retro Stereo 50 is perfect.

 Inputs & Outputs

-When it comes to inputs and outputs, you’re spoiled for choice with the Retro Stereo 50.
-The only thing the Retro Stereo 50 doesn’t have is a pre-out to connect a subwoofer, other than that, you should find every input you’ll need from a modern integrated tube amplifier.
+Regarding inputs and outputs, you’re spoiled for choice with the Retro Stereo 50.
+The Retro Stereo 50 doesn’t have a pre-out to connect a subwoofer; otherwise, you should find every input you’ll need from a modern integrated tube amplifier.